 By following the steps outlined in this tutorial, you can integrate your .NET Blazor application with QuickBooks Online using dotConnect for QuickBooks Online.
 Here, you’ve learned how to establish a secure connection, query customer data, add new records, and delete entries—all using standard ADO.NET interfaces with minimal overhead.

-If you want to get some firsthand experience, feel free to download dotConnect for QuickBooks Online for a free 30-day trial and give it a try under the real workload.
+If you want to get some firsthand experience, feel free to download dotConnect for QuickBooks Online for a free 30-day trial and try it with your actual workload.
 To help you get started as quickly and efficiently as possible, we recommend referring to our documentation, which contains valuable tips and walkthroughs.